Dylantje/PVOutput-S0-Uploader/README.md

 Data logger Solarpanels Pvoutput logger Pv logger

-Download the Zip
+Download the Zip <br>
-Unzip
+Unzip <br>
-Create a map: Pvouploader and place all the files in this map Make sure you have the latest arduino ide
+Create a map: Pvouploader and place all the files in this map<br>
+Make sure you have the latest arduino ide<br>

-Update all boards.
+Update all boards.<br>

 Update al library
 Install new library: MsTimer2